-In July of 2020, Membership Capital Account holders from the Southwest Corporate Federal Credit Union (Southwest Corporate) will receive a partial distribution.
-Below are frequently asked questions related to this distribution.
+Effective June of 2021, Membership Capital Account (MCA) holders from the U.S. Central Federal Credit Union (U.S. Central) and Members United Corporate Federal Credit Union (Members United) will receive a partial distribution and Southwest Corporate Federal Credit Union (Southwest), will receive a final distribution.
+Below are frequently asked questions related to the distributions.

 Member Capital Distribution

-All five corporate asset management estates (U.S. Central, Western Corporate, Members United Corporate, Southwest Corporate, and Constitution Corporate, (AMEs)) still have potential obligations to reimburse the NCUA for guaranty payment obligations made on the NCUA Guaranteed Notes (NGNs), which represent more senior claims in the payout priorities.1 The obligation to reimburse the NCUA for guaranty payments totals approximately $2.4 billion between now and the middle of 2021.
-NCUA regulations permit distributions to depleted capital holders only after all more senior claims have been fully paid or sufficient provisions have been made for them.
+All five corporate asset management estates (AMEs), U.S. Central, Western, Members United, Southwest, and Constitution, still have potential obligations to reimburse the NCUA which represent more senior claims in the payout priorities.1 NCUA regulations permit distributions to depleted capital holders only after all more senior claims have been fully paid or sufficient provisions have been made for them.

 How will the current economic environment affect future distributions?

 Economic events, including the fallout from COVID-19, will impact the amount and timing of any future distributions as the future performance and ultimate monetization of remaining assets will depend on underlying market conditions and investor demand for the remaining legacy assets.Close and return to top

 How much are the projected 2021 Corporate MCA distributions?